Serge Guilbaut, Joni Low, and Pan Wendt

 "If it is to be like magical paper, then it is the magical part that is all important and that must be most strongly attended to in the user interface design," Alan Kay writes about the computer screen in his chapter "User Interface: A Personal View".
 Kay also looks at Marshall McLuhan's ideas on how the printing press changed the thought patterns of those who learned to read, observing that "What McLuhan was really saying was that if the personal computer is a truly new medium then the very use of it would actually change the thought patterns of an entire civilization."

-Brenda Laurel currently serves as an adjunct professor in Computer Science Department at UC Santa Cruz.
-She served as professor and founding chair of the Graduate Program in Design at California College of Arts from 2006 to 2012.
+Brenda Laurel served as professor and founding chair of the Graduate Program in Design at California College of Arts from 2006 to 2012 and recently as an adjunct professor in the Computer Science Department at UC Santa Cruz.
 The Art of Human-Computer Interface Design was conceived of and technically supported by interface designer S. Joy Mountford and is available from Amazon

 " The playful construction within constraints that the Oulipo defined as the role of the author can become an activity extended to readers, who can take place in the interpretation, configuration, and construction of texts."